oxcamne/oxcam/docs/install.md

 Notes:

+1. As shown here, the locale is set to the server default settings.
+It could be set to any supported locale.
+The  locales supported on the server can be listed using the 'locale' terminal command.
+Setting the locale determines the date format used and the currency symbol.

 1. The database is configured to use SQLite - this probably provides adequate performance for all but the largest groups.

 1. Setting IS_PRODUCTION False only prevents the daily maintenance process from sending out notices such as membership dues reminders.
-Any test environment can still send out email, so care needs to be taken not to generate unexpected traffic.
+Any test environment can still send out email, but will suppress all email except to ALLOWED_EMAILS.

 1. Set THREAD_SUPPORT True only if your environment supports threading.
 PythonAnywhere does not, but typically a desktop development environment does.
 If set True, then the email daemon is started in its own thread whenever py4web/oxcam is started, and in turn spawns the daily_maintenance job in its own thread at midnight.